A couple of weeks ago I received this question about innovation metrics via email:

 - Did the experiment or research generate any insights this week?
 Yes or no.

-This week-over-week data can now be aggregated into a four-week rolling metric to give the team an early warning sign if they are getting stuck.
+This week-over-week data can now be aggregated into a four-week rolling metric.
+That gives us an early warning sign if the team is getting stuck.

-Alternatively, we can aggregate the data from teams in various cohorts and see that teams from North America generate insights 56% of the time while teams from India generate insights 90% of the time.
+We can also aggregate the data from teams in various cohorts and see that teams from North America generate insights 56% of the time.
+Meanwhile, teams from India generate insights 90% of the time.
 That’s a difference worth investigating.

 Regardless of the reason, something is going on, and that makes insight velocity a good dashboard metric and quite actionable for a coaching program.